chdclar16/CarCar/README.md

 The `Technician` model has the properties of `first_name`, `last_name`, and `employee_id`.
 This model is used to create and store all data related to the technician(s).

 The `Appointment` model has the properties of `date`, `time`, `service_reason`, `vin`, `customer`, `vip`, `status`, and `technician`.
 This model is used to create and store data for all appointments made.
 The date, time, service_reason, and customer fields are used to fill I basic information of appointment.
-The vin is used to to keep track of the vehicle vin while also being used in conjunction with the vip property to check whether a vehicle is in the inventory and does it get **vip treatment**.
-The technician Foreignkey  so that when the appointment is made there is a technician employee chosen as there can’t be an appointment if there’s no one designated to check the vehicle.
+The vin is used to to keep track of the automobile vin while also being used in conjunction with the vip property to check whether a automobile is in the inventory and does it get **vip treatment**.
+The technician Foreignkey  so that when the appointment is made there is a technician employee chosen as there can’t be an appointment if there’s no one designated to check the automobile.

 Extra Note:
 The `status` property is set to **default** on `“Created”` when an appointment is made so that it can be kept track of alongside with the options to change to `“Finished”` or `“Canceled”`.

-The `vip` property is **default** set to `“False”` because there are cases where the vehicle designated for the appointment was not from the dealership inventory.
+The `vip` property is **default** set to `“False”` because there are cases where the automobile designated for the appointment was not from the dealership inventory.

 | Action | Method | URL |
 | ----------- | ----------- | ----------- |